-If the Board of County Commissioners choose to acquire this property, an appraisal by an independent Real Estate Appraiser will be obtained at that time.
-Pursuant to the Conservation Collier Purchase Policy, one appraisal is required for each of the Gore parcels, which have an initial valuation less than \$500,000; 1 independent Real Estate Appraiser will value the subject properties and that appraisal report will determine the actual value of the subject properties.
+If the Board of County Commissioners choose to acquire these properties, appraisals by independent Real Estate Appraisers will be obtained at that time.
+Pursuant to the Conservation Collier Purchase Policy, two appraisals are required for the Gore parcels, which have a collective valuation over \$500,000; two independent Real Estate Appraisers will value the subject area, and those appraisal reports will be used to determine offers for the subject properties.